 5. Be cautious about transaction risks

 Sometimes suppliers will try to entice customers with an extremely low price.
 These suppliers tend to vary their production quality over time so as to acquire customers early on.
-Initially, they will send high quality samples to you, but after the sample is approved and you make a deal with their business, the may actually provide you with a much lower quality product.
-Thus, it’s important that you be extremely careful when making the down payment, on the off chance that the supplier winds up sending poor quality paper in regular bulk orders.
+Initially, they will send high-quality samples to you, but after the sample is approved and you make a deal with their business, the may actually provide you with a much lower quality product.
+Thus, it’s important that you be extremely careful when making the down payment, on the off chance that the supplier winds up sending the poor quality paper in regular bulk orders.
 Furthermore, suppliers have even been known to disappear after receiving down payments.
 These suppliers don’t actually want to do long-term business with you; rather, their only aim is to steal your one-time down payment money.